 Fig. 9.
-Mean APE values computed from 40 measurement sets for all the localization methods and A0 and A2 configurations with the STD for the GYM scenario.
-Results are displayed as a function of the coordinates xyz, yx, x, y, and z used for the APE calculation.
+Mean APE values computed from 40 measurement sets, for all the localization methods and A0 and A2 configurations, with the standard deviation for the GYM scenario.
+Results are displayed as a function of the coordinates xyz, yx, x, y, and z, used for the APE calculation.

 Fig. 10.
-Mean APE values computed from 40 measurement sets for all the localization methods and A0 and A2 configurations with the STD for the LAB scenario.
-Results are displayed as a function of the coordinates xyz, yx, x, y, and z used for the APE calculation.
+Mean APE values computed from 40 measurement sets, for all the localization methods and A0 and A2 configurations, with the standard deviation for the LAB scenario.
+Results are displayed as a function of the coordinates xyz, yx, x, y, and z, used for the APE calculation.